 Public transport in Shenzhen

-The public transport system in Shenzhen is modern, clean and efficient.
-Expats will usually have the choice of purchasing tickets or a reloadable contactless smartcard known as a Shenzhen Tong Card.
-The public transport system is largely integrated.
-Shenzhen Tong Cards can be purchased and then swiped when boarding and exiting buses, some ferries or the metro.
+The public transport system in Shenzhen is modern, clean, and efficient.
+To access the integrated public transport system, you can purchase a ticket or a reloadable contactless smartcard known as a Shenzhen Tong Card.
+You can purchase these cards to swipe when boarding and exiting buses, some ferries, and the metro.

 Buses

-Shenzhen boasts the world’s first fully electric-bus fleet.
-These public buses are clean, comfortable, quiet and punctual.
-Some bus services charge a flat rate and others charge by distance.
-Expats should be able to use their Shenzhen Tong Card on all public buses.
+Operating more than 1,000 routes, Shenzhen boasts the world’s first fully electric bus fleet.
+These public buses are clean, comfortable, quiet, and punctual.
+Some bus services charge a flat rate, and others charge by distance.

-For longer journeys to neighbouring cities and elsewhere in the country, expats will be able to use intercity buses.
+You can use intercity buses for longer journeys to neighbouring cities and elsewhere in the country.
 These may not be as comfortable as long-distance trains, which are an efficient mode of transport in China.

 Metro

-Shenzhen, like many other Chinese cities, has a reliable and efficient metro system.
-This is one of the cheapest ways to travel within the city.
-The extensive metro network covers most areas in Shenzhen.
+Like many other Chinese cities, Shenzhen has a reliable and efficient metro system.
+It is one of the cheapest ways to travel within the city, and the extensive metro network covers most areas.

 Ferries

-Ferries in Shenzhen are a popular way for expats and locals to travel.
-There are regular high-speed ferries to nearby cities and areas including Macau and Hong Kong.
-Tickets can be bought on ticketing machines or at ticketing counters in ferry stations.
+Ferries in Shenzhen are popular with expats and locals.
+Regular high-speed ferries travel to nearby cities and areas, including Macau and Hong Kong.
+Tickets can be bought at ticketing machines or ticketing counters in ferry stations.

 Ferry tickets have been known to sell out quickly, particularly on weekends.
-We recommend that expats plan ahead for ferry trips and book tickets well in advance.
+We recommend planning ahead for ferry trips and booking tickets well in advance.

 Taxis in Shenzhen